 The Black Lives Matter summer should have been a reminder that we have not made as much progress as we imagine in the West.
-A growing Black middle class does not change the reality that we are more likely to live in poverty, be victims of police abuse, evicted, be murdered or even die from Covid-19.
-It was refreshing to see thousands of young people out on the streets in protest, but also drew attention to the relative lack of mobilisation against racial injustice prior to Black Lives Matter.
-There is a rich tradition of Black activism in Britain and around the world.
-Black power reshaped the political agenda and the uprisings of the sixties to the eighties had a profound impact.
-It is not that those politics disappeared but if we are honest they went underground whilst we largely focused on trying to reform the system.
-I am one of the beneficiaries of that work, occupying a position and a salary, that would previously have been unheard of.
+A growing Black middle class does not change the reality that we are more likely to live in poverty, be victims of police abuse, be evicted, murdered, or even die from Covid-19.
+It was refreshing to see thousands of young people out on the streets in protest but also drew attention to the relative lack of mobilization against racial injustice before Black Lives Matter.
+There is a rich tradition of Black activism in Britain and worldwide.
+Black power reshaped the political agenda, and the uprisings of the sixties to the eighties had a profound impact.
+It is not that those politics disappeared, but if we are honest, they went underground whilst we largely focused on trying to reform the system.
+I am one of the beneficiaries of that work, occupying a position and a salary that would previously have been unheard of.

 The sad irony is that the movement’s success for radical change has opened up enough space to be convinced that we can find freedom in a racist system.
 A hundred years ago, the Universal Negro Improvement Association built a global organization with millions of members across dozens of countries.
 This was with no social media, internet, or even widespread telephone use.
 It should be easier to build such an organization with the technology we have today, but it is almost unimaginable.
 The difference is that in the days of Garvey, no one needed convincing that this system was against us.